flywheel-apps/GRP-14/README.md

 `classification_measurement`: [_Optional_] By default the pipeline is run on all classified T1 NIfTI files found in all acquisitions for all sessions for the specified subject.
 However, you can specify a list containing the specific measurements that a given file must have in order to be included.

-`acquisition_regex`: [_Optional_] - By default the gear looks at all acquisitions for candidate input files, however you may specify a regex to only include certain acquisitions across a subject's sessions.
+`acquisition_regex`: [_Optional_] By default the gear looks at all acquisitions for candidate input files, however you may specify a regex to only include certain acquisitions across a subject's sessions.

 `3T`: [_Optional_] If the T1-weighted scans were acquired on a 3T scanner, set the `3T`
 configuration option.

 `remove_subjects_dir`: [_Default=True_] Remove Freesurfer's SUBJECTS_DIR.
 Do not save and return all of Freesurfer results.
 Default is TRUE: remove, don't save.
 That is, this gear does *not* save the full Freesurfer output by default.
 If you *do* want to save all of the Freesurfer output, un-check this option.
+Summary tables are always saved.

 ### OUTPUTS
 The results of this gear are .csv files that can be viewed individually on the